Osman Nuri Pasha: Military career

-Osman knew that the Russia's next objective would be to cross the Balkans, the last important natural obstacle before Constantinople itself, but they could not risk that if they had a strong enemy force behind them.
+Osman knew that Russia's next objective would be to cross the Balkans, the last important natural obstacle before Constantinople itself, but they could not risk that if they had a strong enemy force behind them.
 So he moved his army 20 miles south of Nikopol, at Plevna, a small town surrounded by hills and ravines.
 The first Russian attack was easily repulsed on 20 July.

 After that, Osman set about preparing for the next attack.
 He took advantage of the natural landscape and built a strong network of forts, trench lines, and redoubts that enabled him to fully use his superior armament (his troops had Krupp breech-loading artillery, long range Peabody-Martini rifles and Winchester repeaters, which severely outgunned and outranged the Russians).
 He also received 5,000 soldiers as reinforcements.
 On 30 July the Russians attacked again only to lose over 7,000 soldiers (almost a third of the attacking force).
 By now, with the Russian forces severely depleted and demoralized, Osman Pasha could have launched a counterattack that would have endangered the whole Russian army south of the Danube, but he chose to obey his orders and instead defended Plevna.

 The Russians were quick to recover.
 Grand Duke Nicholas, commander of the Russian troops, sent an urgent telegram to Prince Carol I of the newly independent Principality of Romania asking for Romanian support.
 The Romanian Army sent 40,000 soldiers with 112 guns, modern Krupp pieces equal to those of the Ottomans, and Carol I was named commander of the joint Russian-Romanian troops around Plevna.
 By now, the Allied Army numbered 80,000 soldiers against an Ottoman force of around 40,000.
 Against Carol's wishes, the Allies launched another large-scale attack on Plevna on 11 September.
 After two days of fighting, even though the Allies had managed to dislodge the Ottomans from a few of the redoubts, almost all of them were recaptured, with the exception of Grivitza 1, taken by the Romanian soldiers.